aaron-grau/curic/react/projects/todo_redux/README.md

 The reducers manage the shape of our application state.

-We want to build a state that has the following shape:
+We want to build a state that allows us to easily add, remove, and update todos.
+In a hash, we get O(1) querying, updating, and deleting if we know the id - in an array, all of these operations would be O(n).
+Therefore, we'll be using the following shape:

 ```
 {